sybrew/the-seo-framework/readme.txt

 			* `<element><element></element></never-closing-element>etc...` matched `<element></element></never-closing-element>etc...` but now matches the second `<element>` as content (which will then be obliterated in the second pass).
 	* **Compatibility:**
 		* Fixed a [bug in Polylang](https://github.com/polylang/polylang/issues/928) that breaks all plugins but Yoast SEO and achieves nothing but slowing down your site -- simply, by purging Polylang's egregious AJAX-handler from browser memory.
+		* Fix an issue where the sitemap was invalidated when a URL adds special query parameters with non-latin characters.
 * **Removed:**
 	* The following plugins are no longer recognized as conflicting plugins:
 		* SEO: Yoast SEO Premium (Yoast SEO needs to be active for Yoast SEO Premium to work).